 You can equip relics at the Roundtable Hold (central hub).

-Each relic has a different color.
-Each Nightfarer (playable class) starts with 3 Relic slots that are color-coded: the equipped relic needs to match the color of the slot to be equipped.
+Each Nightfarer (playable class) starts with a specific Relic Rite — a set of 3 Relic slots of fixed colors: the Relic needs to match the color of the slot to be equipped.

 We will expand on all of these in the guide below.